A Community Treasure

 Over the last 10 years, the site has been extensively planted with more than 200,000 native trees and shrubs.
 These enhancement efforts will help improve water quality, floodplain connectivity, and aquatic and terrestrial habitat.
 Additional benefits include increased environmental educational and recreational programs, and better access to view birds and wildlife.
 Over the same time period, education programs run by the City of Hillsboro have grown to serve tens of thousands of schoolchildren with hands-on experiences to learn about water management, wildlife habitat and wetland enhancement, as well as countless other adult programs for natural history, bird watching and local ecology.

-This Jackson Bottom Wetland Preserve profile covers a series of interconnected projects.
+This Jackson Bottom Wetlands Preserve profile covers a series of interconnected projects.
 View project-by-project statistics.

 Click to explore the change in mature native plant coverage between 2007 (purple) and 2014 (orange).